 Create an Evening Ritual for a Good Night's Rest.

 Oh the magic of a sunset.

 We have all witnessed the radiant blast of glory just as the sun descends behind the horizon.

-The ancient Egyptians celebrated this daily phenomenon as an epic journey of the Solar God, Ra, as he sailed into the Underworld, leaving the luminous and nourishing powers of the Moon to govern the night sky.
+The ancient Egyptians celebrated this daily phenomenon as an epic journey of the Solar God, Ra.
+As he sailed into the Underworld, he appointed the luminous and nourishing powers of the Moon to govern the night sky.
 The Underworld traverse was considered an auspicious event, necessary for confronting shadows and defeating monsters so that the sun could rise again the following day.

 In ancient Sumerian myths, the heavenly Goddess Inanna descends into the underworld to confront her recently widowed, and completely heartbroken, sister.
 Although Inanna must face terrible hardship, the story expresses the value of compassion for transformation and ultimate freedom.